ppkantorski/libultrahand/README.md

     WALLPAPER_PATH = "sdmc:/config/<OVERLAY_NAME>/wallpaper.rgba"; // Override wallpaper path (optional)
 ```

 Replace `<OVERLAY_NAME>` with the name of your overlay directory.
-This allows you to specify custom theme and wallpaper files located in your SD card's `/config/<OVERLAY_NAME>/` directory.
+This allows you to specify custom Ultrahand theme and wallpaper files for your overlay to use located in your SD card's `/config/<OVERLAY_NAME>/` directory.

 ### Initializing Settings